 Public officials and manufacturers have been slow to respond to this health concern.
 But recent lawsuits may change that.

-The CDC further recommends that firefighters are educated about job risks to their hearing as well as what they can do to protect their hearing.
+Firefighters should also be educated about job risks to their hearing as well as what they can do to protect their hearing.
 When it would not hinder job performance, properly wearing earplugs and earmuffs can reduce the damage.

 Do You Have Occupational Hearing Loss?